dssg/dssg-manual/manual.md

 Prior to your arrival, we will send you a variety of pre-training resources so you can start working with and learning how to use the tools you’ll use all summer.
 These resources will include a list of software to install prior to your arrival and tools/programming languages you should brush up on.
 We will also send you a list of projects and ask for your preferences on which projects you'd like to work on in the summer.
 Based on your preferences, the needs of the project, and the balance of disciplines for each team, we will create a team of 3-4 fellows for each project.

-## Learning about the Projects and Partners
+## Learning about Projects and Partners

 Year-round staff at the Center for Data Science and Public Policy (DSaPP) work hard to recruit and scope projects throughout the year.
 Because of various logistical hurdles (think legal data sharing agreements and data transfer challenges), project partners will be finalized on an on-going basis all the way up to the start of the fellowship.
 As such, you will not receive your project assignment until the second week of DSSG.